 Startup Scripts Startup scripts are configuration settings that will automatically execute on the device as a part of its startup process.
-Startup scripts can be used to automate parts of the device's configurations and setup Scripts Edit script List of startup scripts my script 1 my\script\1 You can create one or more startup scripts\.
-1 xConfiguration UserInterface Language: Norwegian 0 my\script\2 xConfiguration Conference AutoAnswer Mode: On xConfiguration Conference AutoAnswer Delay: 10 A green dot appears next my script 3 to an active startup script: a red ring appears next to Create new... an inactive startup script.
-5 Cancel 2 Copy OOff m Delete If you have more than one startup script, they will The script names and configurations shown in the illustration serve as examples.
-You may make your own scripts. run in the order from top to bottom of the list.
+Startup scripts can be used to automate parts of the device's configurations and setup Scripts Edit script List of startup scripts my script 1 my\script\1 1 xConfiguration UserInterface Language: Norwegian 0 my\script\2 xConfiguration Conference AutoAnswer Mode: On 2 xConfiguration Conference AutoAnswer Delay: 10 A green dot appears next 3 my script 3 to an active startup script: a red ring appears next to Create new...
+B Save Cancel Copy HRun O Off 🛍 Delete On If you have more than one The script hames and configurations shown in the illustration serve as examples.
+You may make your own scripts.
 Run a startup script immediately 1.
 Select the startup script from the list.
 Creat a startup script 2.
 Click Run.
-1. Click Create new....
 Both active and inactive startup scripts can be run immediately.
-2. Enter a name for the startup script in the title input field.
-Activate or deactivate a startup script 3.
-Enter the commands (xConfiguration or xCommand) in the command 1.
-Select the startup script from the list. input area.
-Start each command on a new line 2.
-Click On to activate, or Off to deactivate a script.
-4. Click Save.
+Activate or deactivate a startup script 1.
+Select the startup script from the list.
+2. Click On to activate, or Off to deactivate a script.
 Active startup scripts will run every time the video system starts up.
-5. Click On to activate the startup script.
-Delete a startup script If you want to use an existing script as 1.
+Delete a startup script 1.
 Select the startup script from the list.